FortuneStreetModding/Gecko-Codes/README.md

 If you have a modified version of Fortune Street or Boom Street, you may need to rename the file to the modified Game ID.
 You can check the Game ID of your game in Dolphin by right clicking on the game and clicking Properties > Info.

 By default, CSMM-modified games have the respective IDs of ST7E02 and ST7P02.

+You can then access the codes in Dolphin by right-clicking the game in properties, and clicking the Gecko Codes tab.

+These codes can also be used on Wii, but the installation will depend on what software you use.

 If you have any codes you'd like to add, let us know on [Discord](https://discord.gg/DE9Hn7T).